Feb 17, 2023

 The cannabis industry has emerged as one of the fastest-growing American consumer product verticals in recent years.

 States are continuing to permit legal medicinal and recreational cannabis use at an increasing rate.
-Recently, our home state of New Jersey officially allowed recreational cannabis on April 21, 2022.
+Last year, our home state of New Jersey officially allowed recreational cannabis on April 21, 2022.

 As more dispensaries open to the public, we can predict more opportunities for agencies to secure these businesses as clients.
 Statistics show that the North American advertising spend for the cannabis industry will grow to 3.39 billion dollars by 2028.

 However, these products are still heavily regulated and classified as illegal at the federal level.
 This can create some complications for your agency as your team develops a holistic digital strategy for cannabis retail marketing clients.

 That’s why we wrote this guide to help your agency master the ins and outs of compliant cannabis marketing and advertising.
 We’re going to cover:

 Important Considerations for Cannabis Marketing and Advertising Campaigns

 Federal Legal Status